MoniMurray/bookworms-et-al/README.md

 The design encourages users to browse and to make a purchase.

-## Stakeholder Goals (Store Owner)
+## Business Owner's Goals

 The Store Owner's goal is to have a profitable eCommerce presence of its physical bookshop, which extends its customer base by providing an intuitive, robust and visually appealing website with secure and simple payment system.
 The Store Owner wants to manage the product offerings of the eCommerce site securely, and add, edit or delete items via the interactive front-end.

-## User's Goals
+## Customer's Goals

-To understand the application's purpose, to be able to navigation intuitively around the pages of the website, view all products and be able to purchase one or many products securely.
+To understand the application's purpose, to be able to navigate intuitively around the pages of the website, view all products and be able to purchase one or many products securely.
 A user will also want to be able to Register, Login and Logout of the website, view and edit their personal data securely, and view their purchase history.
-All user actions are met with feedback via the interactive front end.
+All user actions are met with feedback via the interactive front end to confirm the user's chosen action has been performed successfully.

 ## Project Goal